tsionshamsu/amharic-speech-lab/README.md

 - ASR fine-tuning
   - Convert the Kaggle Amharic Speech Corpus (Kaldi format) into Hugging Face datasets
+  - Perhaps even create a new corpus that's extensive, it's low-resource for a reason and better organized data would definitely help
   - Fine-tune MMS ASR and evaluate using WER / CER

 - Female-voice TTS fine-tuning